Does the World Need Another Data Tool?

 The Saturated Market Illusion

-If you're a Fortune 500 company with a 20-person data engineering team, you're spoiled for choice.
+If you're a Fortune 500 company with a 20 person data engineering team, you're spoiled for choice.
 Snowflake or Databricks for your warehouse. dbt for transformations.
 Looker or Tableau for dashboards.
 Fivetran for ingestion.
 Airflow for orchestration.
 Monte Carlo for observability.
 The stack is deep, the options are plentiful, and the budget exists to make it all work.
+More importantly, those companies have the analytical expertise to know what to do with those tools.
+They have people who know which questions to ask, which metrics actually matter, and when a number is signal versus noise.

 But what if you're not that company.
-If you're a startup founder trying to add analytics to your product, or a small business trying to understand your own data, or a team of two engineers who need insights but can't hire a data specialist or afford those specialized tools then that landscape chart is useless to you.
+If you're a startup founder trying to add analytics to your product, or a small business trying to understand your own data, or a team of two engineers who need insights but can't hire a data specialist, that landscape chart is useless to you.
 Those 400 tools might as well not exist.
+And even the affordable ones (Metabase, Redash, Google Sheets) assume you already know what to look for.
+They give you a place to put charts.
+They don't tell you which charts matter.

 The market isn't saturated.
 It's saturated for a specific customer.
-Everyone else is still underserved.
+Everyone else is still underserved, not just on tooling, but on the expertise those tools assume you already have.

 Experience the pain